ttreeagency/FlowPlatformSh/README.md

             password: '%env:DATABASE_PASSWORD%'
             host: '%env:DATABASE_HOST%'

-## Migrate local project to platform.sh
+## Push local project data to platform.sh

-You can sync a local directory to platform with the following command:
+You can sync a local project data (resources and databases) to platform with the following command:

-    ./flow platform:sync --directory Data/Persistent --publish --database --migrate
+    ./flow platform:push --directory Data/Persistent --publish --database --migrate --environment master

 You can provide the path to your local ```.platform.app.yaml``` with the paramater ```--configuration```.